 The National Assembly of Zambia website has full text versions of Bills and Acts of Parliament.
 The website of the Zambia Legal Information Institute, known as ZambiaLII, has full text versions of some Acts and Statutory Instruments indexed chronologically and alphabetically.

-IALS also has a collection of some historic legislation relating to pre-independence Zambia (Northern Rhodesia), which can primarily be found at RES GG3.E.2 and RES FOL GG3.E.4.
+IALS also has a collection of some historic legislation relating to pre-independence Zambia (Northern Rhodesia), which can primarily be found at the classmark RES GG3.E.2 and RES FOL GG3.E.4.

 The Zambia Law Reports (ZLR) is the official law report series for Zambia, published by the Council of Law Reporting in Lusaka.
-IALS holds the Zambia Law Reports in hard copy from 1963 to 2015.
+IALS holds the Zambia Law Reports in hard copy from 1963.
 These can be found on the Catalogue under the classmark GG3.G.3.

 Case reports can also be found on ZambiaLII.
 These include cases from the Supreme Court, High Court, Industrial Court, Constitutional Court, Court of Appeal, and Subordinate Court.